Kotlin/KEEP/proposals/stdlib/window-sliding.md

     - **resolution**:
         - default to keeping partial windows, other modes could be achieved on top of that.
         - evaluate usage feedback from eap releases.
+ 2. Whether or not to allow window size of 0
+    * neither of analogs allows
+    * (con) strange corner case — makes not much of sense to obtain a series of zero-sized windows.
+    * (pro) valid operation and it's possible to implement.
+    * (pro) reduce possible crash cases as crash generally is more dangerous
+    - **resolution**: do not allow
+ 3. should we provide `windowedBackward` for indexed collections?
+What are the use cases?
+    - **resolution**: do not provide until use cases are clear in demand
+ 4. should we provide `windowIndices` and `windowBackwardIndices` as well?
+    - **resolution**: do not provide until use cases are clear in demand
- - do we need `slidingWindow2` and `slidingWindow3` as described in [KT-10021](https://youtrack.jetbrains.com/issue/KT-10021) with the following signatures:
+ 5. do we need `slidingWindow2` and `slidingWindow3` as described in [KT-10021](https://youtrack.jetbrains.com/issue/KT-10021) with the following signatures:
      * `slidingWindow2([step], operation: (T, T) -> Unit)`
      * `slidingWindow3([step], operation: (T, T, T) -> Unit)`
      -  **resolution**: introduce `slidingWindow2` in form of `pairwise((T, T) -> R)` and `pairwise(): Sequence<Pair<T, T>>`
- - should operations taking a function be inlined?
+ 6. should operations taking a function be inlined?
     - for `windowed` and `chunked` this results in a big amount of bytecode inlined and prevents runtime specializations based on the type of the receiver
     - for `pairwise` this seems feasible